 Jessica Silldorff is the Product Manager for Leah's Pantry and has been with the organization since 2013.
 She oversees the development of EatFresh.org and the accompanying EatFresh.org Mini Course, Food Smarts curriculum, and manages recipe development projects.
 Jessica is a member of the American Public Health Association (APHA), a member of the California Conference of Local Health Department Nutritionists (CCLHDN) Communications Committee, and a member of the San Diego Food System Alliance Marketing Committee.
 She holds a Master of Public Health in Community Health Sciences from UCLA Fielding School of Public Health and a Bachelor of Fine Arts in Digital Art from Arizona State University.

-Danielle Boulé joined Leah’s Pantry in June 2015 and now serves as the organization’s Development Manager.
+Danielle Boulé joined Leah’s Pantry in June 2015 and now serves as the organization’s Training and Development Manager.
 Danielle leads our train-the-trainer programming, building the capacity of partner organizations so that they are better equipped to address the nutrition educational needs of their low-income clients.
 She also manages our volunteer and donor programs.
 Through social media, annual fundraising campaigns, and in-person events (like Cooking Parties), she gets people excited about our mission!
 Danielle enjoys working directly with clients as one of our nutrition educators, teaching workshops in both English and Spanish.
 She earned a Masters in Community Development from UC Davis and a B.S. in Mass Communications from UCLA.

 Alex Neidenberg is the Senior Program Coordinator for our Food Smarts Workshops and joined our team in October 2014.
 She hires and trains our facilitators, maintains relationships with our partners and coordinates our interactive workshops throughout the state.
 Alex brings her knowledge of local SRO’s and community agencies from her time running a weekly food pantry in San Francisco.
 She is grateful that she continues to work with similar clients as a nutrition educator through workshops in the Bay Area.
 Alex attended Lake Forest College in Illinois and grew up in San Diego, California.